gshanemiller/rdpmc/README.md

 # Documentation
 [See here for a fairly complete background on PMU programming](doc/pmu.md).
-This is among the very few documents that pulls eveything together into one place.
+This is among the very few documents that pulls everything together into one place.
 It should go a long way to removing the black-magic of PMU profiling.

 # Test HW
 * Tested on Equinix c3.small.x86 instance ($0.50/hr)